Te Whatu Ora is providing relocation funding to support the international recruitment of GPs to work in rural primary care practices.

 About the funding

-This funding is being provided to contribute to the relocation expenses of internationally recruited GPs who take up a new job or sign an employment agreement with an eligible rural primary care practice between 1 September 2023 to 30 June 2024 (inclusive).
+This funding is being provided to contribute to the relocation expenses of internationally recruited GPs who take up a new job or sign an employment agreement with an eligible rural primary care provider between 1 September 2023 to 30 June 2024 (inclusive).

-We will provide up to $20,000 (plus the PAYE and 1.53% ACC levy) in two lump sum payments over a two-year bonding period for each eligible internationally recruited GP who takes up a new role with an eligible rural primary care practice.
+We will provide up to $20,000 (plus the PAYE and 1.53% ACC levy) in two lump sum payments over a two-year bonding period for each eligible internationally recruited GP who takes up a new role with an eligible rural primary care provider.

 How the funding is paid

-The eligible rural primary care practice will provide the lump sum payment to the internationally recruited GP and will ensure that the relevant PAYE and 1.53% ACC levy are paid to IRD.
+The eligible rural primary care provider will provide the lump sum payment to the internationally recruited GP and will ensure that the relevant PAYE and 1.53% ACC levy are paid to IRD.
 A bonding arrangement will apply within the terms of the employment agreement with the recruited GP.

 Eligibility requirements